Chohoonhee/CS470-TEAM4-TERM-PROJECT/README.md

 If you unzip just like the directory picture, it will work without any problems.

 ## Requirements
 The code was written using python 3.6, with Linux environment.
 For the convenience of users, the conda environment has been copied.
 If you use this environment as it is, you will be able to use it without having to download additional libraries.
+Since we have done so in the U environment, we recommend that you do so in the same environment.
 ```
 conda env create -f CS470_environment.yml
 conda activate new_py